josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 Matt [published a timeline and terms sheet](https://automattic.com/2024/10/01/wpe-terms/) back at the start of October, but it really didn't show _any_ communication between WPE and Matt/Automattic on this topic _at all_—except for the term sheet itself, which was dated September 20 (i.e., the same day Matt went on stage at WCUS to publicly excoriate WP Engine in his keynote presentation).

 So if this conversation has been going on so long: where's the proof?
-Show us some emails.
+Show us some emails, or contracts, or _something_.
 Surely you didn't try to negotiate multimillion dollar contracts without a paper trail…right?

 We've seen nothing to prove Matt's version of events, and the only document he _has_ produced actually does more to contradict it than support it.